umn-gis-5574/syllabus/syllabus.md

 Some resources you *may* want to check out before we start meeting in September.
 Try 'em out and see which approach works best for your style of learning.
 I've not engaged much with them myself, but I've heard good things:

++ For a general introduction to programming, MIT's OpenCourseware has a [great course](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/) available online
 + [Code Academy](http://www.codecademy.com)
     + [HTML & CSS](http://www.codecademy.com/en/tracks/web)
     + [Javascript](http://www.codecademy.com/en/tracks/javascript)